Skip to main content Skip to search Skip to main navigation

 The invention of foam

-Nowadays, foam can be found in all possible variations and has become an integral part of everyday life.
-The story is absolutely spectacular, because foam was not invented on purpose, but rather came about by chance.
+Foam can be found in all sorts of forms these days and has become an integral part of everyday life.
+Its history is absolutely spectacular, as foam was not invented intentionally, but came about rather by chance.

-The invention of foam (polyurethane PUR) in 1937 by the chemist Dr Otto Bayer/ Farbenfabriken Bayer (now Bayer AG) was more the result of chance than targeted research.
-By chance, the starting products for the foam were mixed together in a waste bin in the laboratory, resulting in a chemical reaction.
-Thus began the worldwide success story of the foam, which is used in a wide variety of applications in today's modern world.
+The invention of foam (polyurethane, PUR) in 1937 by the chemist Dr Otto Bayer of Farbenfabriken Bayer (now Bayer AG) was more a matter of chance than the result of targeted research.
+By chance, the raw materials for the foam were mixed together in a waste bin in the laboratory, triggering a chemical reaction.
+Thus began the global success story of foam, which is used in a wide variety of applications in today’s modern world.

-Foams are characterised above all by their very low density and thermal conductivity with low strength.
+Foams are characterised above all by very low density and thermal conductivity combined with low strength.
 A distinction is made between closed-cell, open-cell and mixed-cell foams.
-The quality is determined by the compression hardness and the density.
-The density defines the dimensional stability and the long-term resilience of the foam.
-The compression hardness or indentation hardness indicates the force required to compress the foam.
+Quality is determined by the compression hardness and the density.
+The density defines the dimensional stability and the long-term load-bearing capacity of the foam.
+Compression hardness, or indentation hardness, indicates the force required to compress the foam.

-Thanks to the large selection of quality levels and the wide variety of properties, Vibraplast foams can be used in many areas such as design, advertising, health and leisure.
-We, the foam centre of Switzerland, offer you optimum conditions in the "world of foam" with state-of-the-art machinery, a large selection of quality products and professional engineering.
+Thanks to the wide range of quality grades and diverse properties, vibraplast foams can be used in many sectors such as design, advertising, healthcare and leisure.
+We, the Swiss Foam Centre, offer you the ideal conditions in the “world of foam” with state-of-the-art machinery, a wide range of quality options and professional engineering.